She tried to avoid plastic while grocery shopping for a week. Here's how it went

 That damn plastic tag tie joins the long list of mistakes I made in just one week of trying to eat plastic-free.

 I had challenged myself to purchase a week's worth of food without bringing home any plastic in my grocery bag.
-That meant no jugs of juice, yogurt containers, cellophane windows in chip bags, plastic packages or even stickers on some produce.
+That meant no jugs of juice, yogurt containers, plastic chip bags, plastic packages or even stickers on some produce.

 Why did I do this?
 Because very few of the plastic packages and containers we use once get recycled.
 Because there's growing concern about the harmful health effects.
 Some research suggests that ingesting microplastics could disrupt hormone production or be associated with problems like asthma and learning disorders.